Ghayth Armanazi

 Ghayth Armanazi (born 1943) is a Syrian media specialist and former diplomat based in London, England.
 He is a former ambassador of the Arab League and former head of the Arab Bankers Association.
 He is the author of The Story of Syria (2017), published by Gilgamesh Publishing.

 Background

+Born in Damascus, Syria, Armanazi was educated at the Universities of Colorado and London.
+His father, Najib Armanazi, was Syrian ambassador to India and Egypt.

+He is the brother of Amr Armanazi, the former head of the Syrian Scientific Studies and Research Center, who was sanctioned for leading the development and procurement of weapon technology for Ba'athist Syria.

+He became a British Citizen during the Syrian civil war and lives in London.